lepidus/ReviewersControlReport/README.md

 This plugin provides a web page with a reviewers control report for the journal, under *Statistics > Reports*.

+## Compatibility

+The latest release of this plugin is compatible with the following PKP applications:

+* OJS 3.3.0

 ## Installation

 1. Install the plugin using the latest Package available for the application you are using.